PeterCamilleri/fibonacci_rng/README.md

 If more than one stream of numbers is required, it is best to use multiple instances of FibonacciRng objects rather than rely on one.

+### Hashing

+As more as an experiment than anything else, it is also possible to use the generator as a primitive hash generator.
+To do so, create a new generator with a salt value, append data to it, and the retrieve the results as a (big) number of or a string.

+    fib = FibonacciRng.new('salt')
+    fib << "The quick brown fox jumps over the lazy dog." puts fib.hash_string
+    #displays: j5jqhk7ntrze02icv38gj28efa2qrctr6mi5ejbr2p4nj

 ## Contributing

 1. Fork it